Anti-inflammatory diet: reducing inflammation through your plate

 Mediterranean and anti-inflammatory recipes in FoodCraft

-How long does it take to see results with an anti-inflammatory diet?
+How long until results are seen with an anti-inflammatory diet?

-Initial effects (better energy, improved digestion, reduced joint pain) are often felt within 2-4 weeks.
+The first effects (better energy, improved digestion, reduced joint pain) are often felt in 2-4 weeks.
 Blood markers (CRP) start to drop after 4-8 weeks.
 Deep cardiovascular and metabolic health benefits are built over months and years.

 Should I take omega-3 supplements?

-If you eat 2-3 servings of fatty fish per week, supplements are not necessary.
-Otherwise, a fish oil or algae supplement providing 1-2g of EPA+DHA per day is an excellent health investment.
-Choose an IFOS-certified product to ensure it's free of heavy metals.
+If you eat 2-3 servings of fatty fish per week, supplements aren't necessary.
+Otherwise, a fish or algae oil supplement providing 1-2 g of EPA+DHA per day is an excellent health investment.
+Choose an IFOS-certified product to guarantee the absence of heavy metals.

 Is gluten inflammatory?

-For those with Celiac disease, yes — it is a trigger for severe autoimmune inflammation.
-For people with gluten sensitivity, it can contribute to gut inflammation.
-For the general population without sensitivity, whole grains containing gluten (whole wheat, rye) are actually associated with a reduction in inflammation thanks to their fiber content.
+For Celiacs, yes — it's a trigger for severe autoimmune inflammation.
+For people sensitive to gluten, it can contribute to gut inflammation.
+For the general population without sensitivity, whole grains containing gluten (whole wheat, rye) are actually associated with a reduction in inflammation thanks to their fibre content.

 Reduce inflammation through your diet

 FoodCraft builds menus rich in omega-3s, polyphenols, and anti-inflammatory spices.
-Savory recipes that take care of your health, with an automatic shopping list.
+Tasty recipes that take care of your health, with an automatic shopping list.

 Discover anti-inflammatory recipes